ZacharyAlexanderHall/AmazonWebScraperProj/README.md

 ## Amazon Web Scraper
-A python based web scraper that extracts product data from Amazon and organizes it into a Json files.
+A python based web scraper that extracts product data from Amazon and organizes it into a SQLite Db

 ## Future Features
 - Using threading to make concurrent searches